curtwelch/RoboND-Rover-Project/writeup.md

 Its implemented with 4 modes -- 'stop', 'forward', 'spin', and 'stuck'.
 Rock hunting and grabbing happen as special-case code in all the states, it's not separate states.

 The basic idea is to keep driving forward as the recommended speed and angle from perception.
 But when a rock is spotted, the decision code slows the rover, and turns to drive towards it.
 If it's too far off angle, the forward code just bumps to the stop mode.
-Same is true when there is no path forward, -- just switch to sotp mode.
+Same is true when there is no path forward, -- just switch to stop mode.
 In stoi mode, it will pick up a rock if there's one to pick up, if there's a why fowrd, it goes back to forward drving node, if not, kit will try to swith to spin to find a better path forward.

 Spin looks for a rock, or a good path forward, and takes it when it finds it.
 If it finds a rock, it goes to stop to grab it.